dbkreling/indecision-app/README.md

     $ babel-plugin-transform-class-properties

-    ... and restart the dev-server
+    ... and restart the dev-server.

+    To restar the dev-server, issue
+      $ yarn run dev-server

 13) Lecture 61 sets up React Modal, which is accomplished by issuing: